Talk to Engineer

 0.2 – 0.5 kg BOD / kg MLSS / day

-This situation is frequently observed in:
+This situation is commonly observed in:

 3️⃣ Nutrient Deficiency